palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 Together, these resources illustrate the heterogeneous origins of materials data that underpin data-driven and AI-enabled research pipelines.

 ---
-## Data Preprocessing, Storage and Organization
+## Data Preprocessing, Storage and Organization {#data-prep}

-Tools and frameworks used to clean, transform, normalize, and standardize heterogeneous datasets in materials science workflows.
+Core tools, platforms, and standards used to prepare, store, and structure materials data for downstream computational and AI workflows.

-#### Data Preprocessing Tools
+#### Data Preprocessing Tools {#data-preprocessing-tools}

 | Tool / Framework | Category | Open Source | Primary Use |
 |------------------|----------|-------------|-------------|